-More specifically, it's become fairly common knowledge that using the white phosphorous mortar inadvertently kills a large group of civilians, and the player character isn't the rugged, noble, mentally-balanced hero you'd expect him to be, along with the game's anti-violence spiels in the form of Konrad and the mocking loading screens that verbally berate the player.
+It Was His Sled: It's become fairly common knowledge that using the white phosphorus mortar inadvertently kills a large group of civilians, and the player character isn't the rugged, noble, mentally-balanced hero you'd expect him to be, along with the game's anti-violence spiels in the form of Konrad and the mocking loading screens that verbally berate the player.

-Word Of God says they wished achievements had not been included in the game for this very reason.
+Word of God says they wished achievements had not been included in the game for this very reason.
 Unsurprisingly, several reviews have criticized exactly this aspect of the game.

 Several critics found that some of the more self-aware, Breaking the Fourth Wall elements of the game (such as Walker lampshading the use of In Medias Res in the helicopter sequence) took them out of the experience somewhat.

 Under some of the loading screens is text such as "Do you feel like a hero yet?" or "To kill for yourself is murder.
 To kill for your government is heroic.
 To kill for entertainment is harmless."
 When you get more and more of these messages, some being repeated multiple times, eventually having no subtlety and saying things like "This is all your fault", it stops giving you a somewhat subtle feeling of guilt, and makes it feel as though the Radioman is now mocking you for playing this game.
 It doesn't help that the text occasionally breaks the fourth wall.